 The Northwest Michigan Strong Project

-Kids learning to move and be physically active as part of ordinary life – like going to school or the park or the library or the beach – and then inspiring their parents, teachers, principals, neighbors to do the same is, in our opinion, a powerful means to sustainable well-living and community healthfulness.
+Norte is a youth-focused, active transportation-centered, neighborhood-based advocacy organization based in Traverse City.
+We believe that kids learning to move and be physically active as part of ordinary life – like walking or biking to school – and then inspiring their parents, teachers, principals, and neighbors to do the same is a powerful means to sustainable community health.